kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

 That's it, we've defined our first view controller.
-The only method on the view controller you are required to implement is `getType()`, which returns a string matching the name of the view we defined earlier.
+The only method on the view controller you are required to implement is `getType()`, which returns a string matching the `data-control` name of the view we defined earlier.
 When OrangeUI traverses down the DOM tree looking for `data-control` attributes, it reads off each attribute value and looks to see if a **View Controller** is defined having a matching `getType()` string.
 If there is, it instantiates an instance of the that view controller, and then moves on to its immediate children repeating the process until it can't find any more views.

 *Additionally, it converts the `data-control` attribute to a class name, so that adding a redundant class is unnecessary.*